Brian-E-Nguyen/Brian-E-Nguyen/README.md

 bachelor's degree in computer science.
 I also recently graduated from Bloomtech with a certificate in full-stack development

-### What I'm looking for

-🖥️ I aspire to be a frontend developer or a full-stack developer!
-I love these roles because they allow me to express my creativity in the applications that I develop.
-If you work on an awesome team and are looking for your next teammate, I'd love to hear from you

 ### Blogs

 📔 I like to write blogs occasionally.
 Here are some that you might enjoy: